American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## 8 Enrollments Parents in Student Classes

 Enrol parents in classes as view-only members of their children's classes.

+Enrol parents into current courses.
+Current courses are considered courses that have a terms.firstday that is equal to today or earlier.

+PowerSchool does not track enrolment changes prior to the first day of classes.
+This means that the queries that track DROPs return no data.
+This results in erroneous student/parent enrolments that have to be tidied up after school starts.

 ### Fields Provided & Used